 In Cayman Brac and Little Cayman, appointments for school entry screenings can be made by contacting Public Health Nurse Paula Moore-Simpson at Faith Hospital on (345) 948 2243/244 7643.
 Detailed information sheets for parents and guardians are available at the schools.
 For more information, please contact Nurse Carvell Bailey on (345) 244 2734 and (345) 244 2648.
 If you have a query you can email the School Health Coordinator, Carvell Bailey, on [email protected].

 Almost all preschools do not have a school uniform policy but they encourage parents to bring children in clothes that they can easily play in and shoes that they can take on and off themselves.
 They will also require that your child brings a backpack to school with a change of clothes in it.

 All primary and high schools, whether government or private have specified school uniforms and you are advised to organise them early or your child’s size may well get sold out.
 Most of the schools sell their own or will let you know where to buy them.
 They also have a very specific shoe policy – make sure to ask!
 Usually shoes must be black and have no special features on them.
 Black sneakers cannot be substituted for formal black school shoes.
 Many of the private schools also now, very wisely, have a hat policy.
 No hat, no play!

-School fees quoted in this chapter are for the 2016/17 calendar year and are subject to change.
+School fees quoted on this page are for the 2017/18 calendar year and are subject to change.